• Skip to primary navigation

 Ingredient Notes

-• Lemon Lemon juice and lemon zest are used in this recipe.
+• Lemon Fresh lemon juice and lemon zest are used in this recipe.
 Aside from adding amazing flavor, lemon juice contains vitamin C and it adds moisture to this recipe.
 Lemons can be found year-round in the States.
 I always keep them on hand.

 • Yogurt Use plain yogurt.
-Either traditional or Greek yogurt can be used.
+Plain Greek yogurt can be used but the muffins will be denser.
 For a lighter muffin, use traditional yogurt.

-• Flour Almond Flour and All-purpose flour.
-A combination of flours are used to achieve the perfect consistency.
-Almond flour is made by grinding up blanched almonds.
+• Almond Flour Used in addition to All-Purpose flour.
+Almond flour is made by grinding up blanched almonds and it helps to make moist muffins and it adds a light texture to these muffins.
 Almonds contain fiber, omega-3 and monounsaturated fats, protein, vitamin E, manganese, magnesium, and more.

 • Sugar One of the trickiest parts in developing this recipe was finding the right amount of sugar to include.
 This is because sugar does more than just sweeten a muffin.
 It also contributes to the consistency of the muffin.

-3. Add flours, sugar, lemon zest, baking powder, and baking soda together in a medium sized mixing bowl and mix well.
+1. Add flours, sugar, fresh lemon zest, baking powder, and baking soda together in a large mixing bowl and mix well.

-5. Add the wet ingredients to the dry ingredients.
+2. Add the wet ingredients to a separate bowl.
+Mix well.

 • Do not overmix.
 There should be lumps in the batter.

-• Let the muffins cool completely before eating them.
+• Let the muffins cool completely on a wire rack before eating them.
 I know it will be tempting to snag a taste, but allowing the muffins to cool allows the lemon flavor to settle in and it will prevent the muffins from sticking to the muffin liners.

 • Muffins shrink a little as they cool which makes it easier to remove the muffin liner.